 On March 24, 2014, rules for Section 503 of the Rehabilitation Act (RA) took effect, covering employers who are federal contractors or subcontractors.
 These new rules strengthen the enforcement of the ADA and put into place new employer requirements around recruiting, hiring and accommodating individuals with disabilities.
 (Please note: New rules for the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA) were announced in tandem with RA Section 503.
-For more information on VEVRAA, go to the Fact Sheet).
+Read the VEVRAA factsheet.

 The aim of the Section 503 new rules

 Despite nearly 25 years of the Americans with Disabilities Act (ADA), people with disabilities continue to face barriers to equal opportunity in employment.
 In 2012, the overall employment rate of adults with disabilities was 33.5%, as compared to 76.3% for others.
 Further, the full-time/full-year employment rate for people with disabilities was 20.9%, as compared with 56.4% for others (1).
 The revised Section 503 Regulations aim to change these statistics by requiring employers who are federal contractors or subcontractors to set affirmative action goals and to report progress toward meeting these goals.